Vardoge/synq-getting-started/issue_tracker/README.md

 * He creates the issue in the `Obaku` repo, labels it a `bug` and puts it in `Weekly Milestone review`.
 He puts `2` for the estimated effort
 * On the subsequent monday, Bruce suggests to do it as its a quick fix and that it's pretty critical for the metadata integrity.
 This is then moved into `Midgard week 12`, the current milestone release (Midgard) and the current week.
 This is assigned to `batmany13` and placed in `In Progress`, `Planning/Design` was skipped as its pretty straight forward on how to fix it (change the migration to skip displaying that info if the state is not uploaded)
 * Bruce has other issues he's working on, so the issue is placed under the one he's working on to show its priority.
-* Bruce gets to the issue and fixes it, and submits a PR, this moves the issue automatically to the `Review/QA` board
+* Bruce gets to the issue and fixes it, and submits a PR, change the issue's Pipeline to `Review/QA` board
 * After the issue is reviewed, and accepted, it is merged into master and the issue is automatically moved to the `Closed` board

 ### Walkthrough of a more complicated issue's life cycle